Khovanov homology from Floer cohomology: The isomorphism

-which is Morse-Bott-Lefschetz at $0$, with zero-fibre having singular locus canonically isomorphic to the space $\scrY_{n-1}^{\mathbf{w_i}}$, and with generic fibre $\scrY_n$, and which is a flat symplectic fibration in a neighbourhood of the boundary of the disc.
-We write

-for the extension of this map to a fibration over $\bC$, which, outside the unit disc, is modelled after the symplectic mapping torus of the monodromy.
-By construction $W_i$ is an \emph{exact LG model} in the sense of the Appendix, whose restriction to a neighbourhood of the critical point agrees with the map constructed by Seidel and Smith in \cite{SS}.

-\begin{Remark} There are at least three natural symplectic structures on $\scrY_n$: \begin{enumerate} \item the one just discussed, from \cite{SS}, which has good parallel transport properties helpful for establishing the long exact triangle; \item the one discussed in Section \ref{Sec:Flags}, which extends smoothly to the compactification $(S^2)^{2n}$ and is convenient for comparing the Lagrangians $L_{\wp}$ to the anti-diagonals $\hat{L}_{\wp}$ in the topological model and computing the ring structure in the symplectic arc algebra; \item and the forms from Section \ref{Sec:Hilb} induced from $\scrY_n \hookrightarrow \Hilb^{[n]}(A_{2n-1})$ which are product-like away from the diagonal, with respect to which the Lagrangians $L_{\wp}$ are products of fibred Lagrangians in Milnor fibres, and which we used in constructing the equivariant structure on the Fukaya category in \cite{AbSm} and on the cup bimodules in this paper. \end{enumerate} One can embed a large compact subset of the Hilbert scheme symplectically into the nilpotent slice with the form $-dd^c\psi$ in such a way that the Lagrangians obtained as products of matching spheres are Hamiltonian isotopic to the iterated vanishing cycles, by a result of Manolescu \cite{Manolescu}.
-The K\"ahler form from section \ref{Sec:Flags} was only used to simplify the study of cohomological properties of the restriction $H^*(\scrY_n) \rightarrow H^*(L_{\wp})$, by reduction to the smooth models $\hat{L}_{\wp}$; those properties then carry over to any other model.
-We may therefore use the formality results for cup and cap functors, the long exact triangle, and the vanishing cycle description of Lagrangians (and the corresponding clean intersection models arising from Lemma \ref{Lem:CleanPairs}) simultaneously. \end{Remark}
+\begin{Remark} There are at least three natural symplectic structures on $\scrY_n$: \begin{enumerate} \item the one just discussed, from \cite{SS}, which has good parallel transport properties helpful for establishing the long exact triangle; \item the one discussed in Section \ref{Sec:Flags}, which extends smoothly to the compactification $(S^2)^{2n}$ and is convenient for comparing the Lagrangians $L_{\wp}$ to the anti-diagonals $\hat{L}_{\wp}$ in the topological model and computing the ring structure in the symplectic arc algebra; \item and the forms from Section \ref{Sec:Hilb} induced from $\scrY_n \hookrightarrow \Hilb^{[n]}(A_{2n-1})$ which are product-like away from the diagonal, with respect to which the Lagrangians $L_{\wp}$ are products of fibred Lagrangians in Milnor fibres, and which we used in constructing the equivariant structure on the Fukaya category in \cite{AbSm} and on the cup bimodules in this paper. \end{enumerate} All three of these symplectic structures are in fact Stein structures for a fixed complex structure $J=J_n^t$ on $\scrY_n=\scrY_n^t$ (the complex isomorphism type depends on the eigenvalues, i.e. the point $t$ in configuration space).
+They are therefore related by linear interpolation through exact K\"ahler forms.
+Non-compactness of $\scrY_n$ means that those deformations need not integrate to global symplectomorphisms, but they do yield symplectic embeddings of compact subdomains.
+In particular, if $M \subset \scrY_n$ is a compact subdomain with $J$-convex boundary (a notion depending only on the complex structure $J$), the Liouville completion of $M$ is independent up to exact symplectomorphism of which of the above Stein structures one chooses, cf. \cite{Cieliebak-Eliashberg}.
+It follows that Floer theory for closed Lagrangians in $M$ is also independent of that choice.